immunefi-team/Bounty_Boosts/ZeroLend/29213 - [SC - High] The function always revert if _stakeNFT  True d....md

 # The function always revert if `_stakeNFT == True` due to a missing approval

-Submitted on Sun Mar 10 2024 14:34:07 GMT-0400 (Atlantic Standard Time) by @stiglitz for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 10th 2024 at 20:34:07 UTC by @stiglitz for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29213